On my photo tours I hear a lot of foreigners saying:

 Forint to EUR exchange rate

-The same weakening can be observed with the euro to forint exchange rates.
+The same weakening can be observed with the Euro to Forint exchange rates.

-1 euro equals to around 330 forints as of 2019, October.
+1 Euro equals to around 400 forints as of 2025, March (at least easy to calculate with).

 Here’s a graph showing the EUR-HUF exchange rate over the last 10 years:

-Where to exchange hungarian forints?
+Where to exchange Hungarian Forints?

 There are dozens of money exchange places in Budapest, and also in every bigger cities across Hungary.